Jennifer has been a practicing Witch and Priestess of the Goddess for over 20 years.

 With Medicine Wheel and Wheel of the Year gardens, start with a circle shape.
 Divide it into the number of sections you want—four quadrants for a medicine wheel, eight, and possibly a center for the Wheel of the Year.

 Another enchanting design is to build a cauldron over a ‘fire.’
 Using a real cauldron as a planter suspended over flowers as the ‘fire,’ you can create a fun witchy look to your yard or garden.

 How to Create a Witch's Garden With Little or No Space

 Don’t have a lot of or any garden space?
 No problem!
 Most herbs and some flowers can be grown in pots.
 Pots can be magickally decorated and placed on decks, patios, balconies, or indoors.

 Remember, you can always take things into the Realm of the Fae by going miniature; this is especially helpful when space is limited.
 Use a miniature rose, miniature succulents, or a bonsai-ed plant or tree.
 Add a small faerie house or faerie offerings to the base of the plant.

 Alternately, build a Faerie terrarium, creating a Faerie garden that can fit virtually anywhere.
 Faerie terrariums can be made using an empty fish bowl, glass jar, vase, or even an old glass coffee pot or broken terracotta pot.

 Even a bouquet of fresh flowers or herbs on a table can bring their magick inside.
 Witch it up further by decorating the vase with stickers, ribbons, or magickal symbols to match your intention.

 Houseplants are another option.
-Not only do houseplants clean the air in your home, many of them have magickal associations as well.
+Not only do houseplants clean the air in your home, but many of them also have magickal associations as well.